UNIT: EDUCATION FOR LIBERATION

 “Until the lion tells his side of the story, the tale of the hunt will always glorify the hunter.”

 - Ask students to discuss the meaning of the proverb.
-How does this proverb relate to Heron’s poem?
+How does this proverb relate to Scott-Heron’s poem?
 What are the potential consequences of telling the lion’s side of the story or reading the lion’s version of history?
 What might that story look and sound like?